WMFO/Android-App/README.md

 Provides a convenient interface for listening to the WMFO web stream on Android devices

 This code is UNDER ACTIVE DEVELOPMENT.
-Be prepared for the occational bug.
+Be prepared for the occasional bug.

 Usage
 -----